hawk/lux/INSTALL.md

 -----------------

-On "obscure platforms" which have `Erlang/OTP` but lacks `autotools`, make etc. it may still possible to build with
+On "obscure platforms" which have `Erlang/OTP` but lacks `autotools`, `make` etc. it may still possible to build Lux with

 >     bin/lux --make